 Talk to a doctor or health care provider

-If the problem persists, you might consider looping in advice and consultation of a pediatrician or family doctor.
-They might come up with solutions that would take care of the problem faster or even just reassure you if you’re worried.
+If the problem persists, you might consider looping in advice and consultation of the child’s pediatrician a family doctor.
+There can sometimes be symptoms and underlying issues at hand such as diabetes or a urinary tract infection outside of the normal developmental phases.
+A physical exam may reveal causes of bedwetting you may not have considered.
+They also might come up with solutions or medication that would take care of the problem faster or even just reassure you if you’re worried.
 Just remember that all kids develop at different rates, and developing the muscles to hold urine all night long takes time.

 More natural remedies and parenting resources